ctoruno/LAC-Reports/Outputs/Dominica/Method/Dominica_method.md

                                                 </div>
                                                 <div class="col-12">
                                                     <p class="mb-4">
                                                         <b class="c-purple">COVERAGE:</b> Interviews were distributed across regions to create a nationally representative sample.
-Thirty-nine percent (39%) of the interviews took place in Lima, followed by 24% in the Northern zone, 17% in the Southern zone, 11% in the Central zone, and the remaining 8% in the Eastern zone.
+Thirty percent (30%) of the interviews took place in Saint George, followed by 14% in Saint Paul, 13% in Saint Andrew, 11% in Saint Patrick, and the remaining 32% in other regions.
                                                     </p>
                                                     <p class="mb-4">
-                                                        <b class="c-purple">GEOGRAPHY:</b> Twenty-three percent (23%) of respondents resided in rural areas and municipalities, while 77% of respondents resided in metro areas or cities.
+                                                        <b class="c-purple">GEOGRAPHY:</b> Thirty-nine percent (39%) of respondents resided in rural areas and municipalities, while 61% of respondents resided in metro areas or cities.
                                                     </p>
                                                     <p class="mb-4">
-                                                        <b class="c-purple">RACIAL AND ETHNIC BACKGROUND:</b> Most respondents (78%) identified themselves as Mestizo, followed by White (13%) and Indigenous (5%).
+                                                        <b class="c-purple">RACIAL AND ETHNIC BACKGROUND:</b> Most respondents (77%) identified themselves as Afro-Dominican, followed by Mixed Race (14%).
                                                     </p>
                                                     <p class="mb-4">
                                                         <b class="c-purple">GENDER:</b> Fifty-one percent (51%) of respondents were female and 49% were male.
                                                     </p>
                                                     <p>
-                                                        <b class="c-purple">EDUCATION:</b> Most respondents (60%) reported that they had received up to a middle school diploma, and the remaining 40% of respondents received at least a high school diploma or vocational degree.
+                                                        <b class="c-purple">EDUCATION:</b> Most respondents (89%) reported that they had received at least a high school diploma or  vocational degree and the remaining 11% of respondents received up to a middle school diploma.
                                                     </p>
                                                 </div>
                                             </div>